Deepika-Garg/KakusKitchen/README.md

 Code insitute - Inspiration from Love Running & Boaredwalk projects

-[Balsamiq](https://balsamiq.com/) - Used to create wireframes.

-[Github](https://github.com/) - To save and store the files for the website.

-[Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.

-[Font Awesome](https://fontawesome.com/) - For the iconography on the website.

-[Bootstrap Version 5](https://getbootstrap.com/) - The framework for the website.
-Code for the navigation bar, carousel, cards and form were used and modified.
-Additional CSS styling was also implemented in style.css.

 [Favicon.io](https://favicon.io/) To create favicon.

 [StockAdobe](https://stock.adobe.com/uk/) - All the images are borrowed from Stock Adobe.